The next foldable phone could use this flexible glass

 Real also: We got an early look at the ultrasonic fingerprint reader

-Discuss: This foldable Gorilla Glass could shape the phones of the future
+Discuss: Foldable phones of the future could use this super thin bendable glass

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.